cpietsch/BrainEdit/README.md

 Mindmachine Editor for generating binaural Tracks and flickering LED-Arduino-Glasses support.
 This Editor is part of the www.brainstatesharing.com project.

+# Download
+For now there is only a 64bit OSX Version of the BrainEdit you can download here: https://github.com/cpietsch/BrainEdit/releases/download/v1.1/BrainEdit.zip

 ![Screenshot](https://raw.githubusercontent.com/cpietsch/BrainEdit/master/screenshot.png?raw=true "Screenshot")

 # Build